Find out about giveaways, be among the first to read new books ...

 I wrote the first two books in the Logan McKenna series while teaching Cultural Anthropology and then sixth grade in Southern California.
 Don’t let anyone tell you it can’t be done.
 If you’re a writer, write!

 Once I had my career going it was time to get a personal life.
 I met a wonderful man named John Davisson who’d followed the same pattern I had, focusing on raising his children first before looking for a mate.
 That counted a lot with me.
-We’ve been happily married almost a dozen years now, and between us enjoy a family of six children, five grandchildren, and four grand dogs.
-We live happily ensconced in our dream cottage in the middle of an old-growth forest on the Oregon coast, a five-minute walk from the ocean, with our new puppy, Finn.
+We’ve been happily married almost fourteen years now, and between us enjoy a family of six children, six grandchildren, and four grand dogs.
+We live happily ensconced in our dream cottage in the middle of an old-growth forest on the Oregon coast, a five-minute walk from the ocean, with our English Cream Golden Retriever, Finn.
 I’m looking out at the forest right now.
 I know how lucky I am to live my passion and never take it for granted.

 What’s Happening Now